PythonForum/join_PythonForum/README.md

 ================

 ## How to join:
-You can request to be added to the repo of your choice by contacting one of the moderators at:
+You can request to be added to the user group who has access to modify repos here by contacting one of the moderators at:

 * the forums <br>
 http://www.python-forum.org <br>